 - Secure Socket Layer (SSL) support

-With Google reiterating that site speed is one of its critical ranking factors, this plugin is a great solution for delivering a lightning-fast experience to your users.
+With Google reiterating that site speed is one of its critical ranking factors and should be a must-check in any SEO audit, this plugin is a great solution for delivering a lightning-fast experience to your users.

 For even more plugins that will increase your WordPress site’s speed, check out this post: 6 WordPress Plugins That Will Speed up Your Site